 Aggies need plenty of direct sunlight.
 Plant in partial shade or filtered light only if you live in intense heat.
 I have seen them growing in full-sun in commercially planted areas here, and they appear to be thriving.

 They prefer rich, well-drained, slightly acidic soil with a pH of about 6.5 to 7.5.
-Plant them no deeper than they were planted in the container they came in when you bought them.
-Plant them about 8 to 10 inches apart.
+Plant them no deeper than they were planted in the container they came in when you bought them, and space them about 8 to 10 inches apart.
 I began with two plants that I bought at a local garden center.
-They have multiplied like crazy.
-I now have enough to move some to other parts of our yard.
+They multiplied like crazy, so I have moved some to other parts of our yard.
+Was they continued to multiply, I can now move more.

 The soil should be moist but not wet, as the rhizomes can easily rot if their soil is soggy.
 Yellowing of the leaves is a good indication of too much water.